Event-U/front-end-master/store/README.md

 # STORE

-The store is divided as the items comes from the database.asdasdasd
+The store is divided as the items comes from the database